The Man in the Glass Booth: Reception

+Critical response

 Roger Ebert wrote "Arthur Hiller's film for the AFT is a very good one, although it suffers from one basic problem.
 By its very nature, film tends to be a realistic medium, photographing the outsides of real world.
 Robert Shaw's play, even as adapted and made somewhat more realistic by Edward Anhalt, is nevertheless a symbolic and mannered one".
 Raymond Benson wrote in 2009, "The film is a riveting, first-rate drama featuring an Oscar-nominated, tour-de-force performance by Schell".